 The First System

-We bought a fencer powered by 6 joules of direct current because we thought it would be easier than using an alternating current inverter.
+We bought a fencer powered by 6 joules of direct current because we thought it would be easier than an alternating current inverter.
 The Solar panel was set up beside a hay barn facing the east and west direction.

-One of our challenges is that every once in a while, the controller acts up, causing the power supply to the charger to be interrupted.
+One of our challenges is that the controller acts up every once in a while, causing the power supply to the charger to be interrupted.
 This is probably because of a decrease in the battery charge and output voltage.

 The Second System